 - Helia gets a speaking role at the beginning of "Rainbow Falls".
 This role was scripted as Blossomforth, which she is a Palette Swap of, but the latter pony was relegated to the background and remained voiceless.

-- Valley Girl: Two earth pony mares from "Putting Your Hoof Down".
+- Valley Girl: "Surf" and "Turf" from "Putting Your Hoof Down".

 - The Voice: The Wonderbolts Derby announcer from "Sweet and Elite".

 - Wrench Wench: During one shot in "The Super Speedy Cider Squeezy 6000", unicorn mare Silver Spanner (who makes multiple other appearances, but without her cutie mark visible) has a wrench cutie mark.

 - Youthful Freckles: Helia, the Blossomforth Palette Swap from "Hurricane Fluttershy", "The Crystal Empire - Part 2", "Magic Duel", "Apple Family Reunion", "Rainbow Falls", and "Equestria Games".